ThilinaRajapakse/simpletransformers/README.md

 `Parameters`

 - `model_type`: (required) str - The type of model to use.
 - `model_name`: (required) str - The exact model to use.
 Could be a pretrained model name or path to a directory containing a model.
 See [Current Pretrained Models](#current-pretrained-models) for all available models.
+Set to `None` for language model training from scratch.
+- `generator_name`: (optional) A pretrained model name or path to a directory containing an ELECTRA generator model.
+- `discriminator_name`: (optional) A pretrained model name or path to a directory containing an ELECTRA discriminator model.
 - `args`: (optional) python dict - A dictionary containing any settings that should be overwritten from the default values.
+- `train_files`: (optional) List of files to be used when training the tokenizer.
 - `use_cuda`: (optional) bool - Default = True.
 Flag used to indicate whether CUDA should be used.
-- cuda_device (optional): Specific GPU that should be used.
+- `cuda_device`: (optional) Specific GPU that should be used.
 Will use the first available GPU by default.

 `class methods`
 **`train_model(self, train_file, output_dir=None, show_running_loss=True, args=None, eval_file=None, verbose=True,)`**